It (2017 film): Cary Fukunaga (2012–2015)

 On February 3, 2015, Fukunaga was interviewed by Slate wherein he spoke about It, while mentioning he has someone in mind for the role of Pennywise.
 On March 3, 2015, Fukunaga spoke of the film, particularly noting his goal to find the "perfect guy to play Pennywise".
 Fukunaga also revealed that he, Kajganich and Palmer had changed the names and dates in the script, adding, the spirit is similar to what he'd like to see in cinemas."
 On May 4, 2015, it was officially announced that Will Poulter had been cast to play Pennywise, after Fukunaga was "blown away" by his audition.
 Ty Simpkins was considered to play one of The Losers' Club members.

 On May 25, 2015, it was reported that Fukunaga had dropped out as the director of It.
 According to TheWrap, Fukunaga clashed with the studio and didn't want to compromise his artistic vision in the wake of budget cuts by New Line, which greenlit the first film at $30 million.
 However, Fukunaga maintained that wasn't the case, with him stating he had bigger disagreements with New Line over the direction of the story: "I was trying to make an unconventional horror film.
 It didn't fit into the algorithm of what they knew they could spend and make money back on based on not offending their standard genre audience."
 He made mention that the budget was perfectly fine, as well as his desire to make Pennywise more than just the clown.
 Fukunaga concluded by stating, "We invested years and so much anecdotal storytelling in it.
 Chase and I both put our childhood in that story.
 So our biggest fear was they were going to take our script and bastardize it so I'm actually thankful that they are going to rewrite the script.
-I wouldn't want them to stealing our childhood memories and using that.
+I wouldn't want them stealing our childhood memories and using that.
 I was honoring King's spirit of it, but I needed to update it.
 King saw an earlier draft and liked it."
 On Fukunaga's departure, King wrote, "The remake of IT may be dead or undead but we'll always have Tim Curry.
 He's still floating down in the sewers of Derry."